The Urbanaut® Monorail

 Vehicle – Train Combinations

-URBANAUT® TRAIN - PASSENGER CAPACITIES
+URBANAUT® MONORAIL TRAIN - PASSENGER CAPACITIES

 INTERMEDIATE SIZE VEHICLES